afortuny/SustainableFashionAI/Intro.md

 # Intro and Motivation

-We are regularly reminded of the impact of our food, transport and energy systems on the stability of our biodiverse systems.
-A few years ago, when I moved to the Sports Clothing industry, the main focus was on the working conditions of employes on the factories, but not so on the environmental impacts of the industry.
+We are regularly reminded of the impact of our food, transport and energy systems on the stability of our biodiversity.
+A few years ago, when I moved to the Sports Clothing industry, the main concern was on the working conditions of employes on the factories, but not so on the environmental impacts of the industry.
+In the last years, environmental concerns has been added to the social ones

-Here I would like to provide, in a short blink, what are the main impacts of the industry for the environment and how AI could be leveraged not only as a tool to sell more and better, but as an accelerator for the circularity of clothing.
+Here I would like to motivate the importance of the fashion industry in climate change impacts and propose a refocus of AI, not only as a tool to sell more and better, but as an accelerator for the circularity of the sector.

 # Facts about the impact of the industry

-The following figures from [United Nations Environmental Programme and the Ellen Macarthur Foundation](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente), make a good case for the urgency and importance of the industry to reduce global emissions, waste and water use:
+The following figures from [United Nations Environmental Programme and the Ellen Macarthur Foundation](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente), make a good case for the urgency and importance to reduce global emissions, water use and waste:

 * The industry is responsible 10 % of annual global carbon emissions, more than all international flights and maritime shipping combined.
 * 87 % Of the total fiber input is incinerated or disposed of in a landfill.
 * 20 % of wastewater worldwide comes from fabric dyeing and treatment.
-* 93 billion cubic meters of water used — enough to meet the consumption needs of five million people.
+* 93 billion cubic meters of water used
 * 50 billion plastic bottles in microplastics released yearly
 * [According to McKinsey, average consumers buy 60 percent more than they did in 2000, and keep it half as long](https://www.mckinsey.com/industries/retail/our-insights/the-end-of-ownership-for-fashion-products)
 * [According to Boston Consulting Group, the average garment is weared 10 times before disposal](http://media-publications.bcg.com/france/Pulse-of-the-Fashion-Industry2019.pdf)

+With such numbers one could ask what is the most effective way to reduce industry impacts.
-A deep dive in the drivers of emissions show that [70% of the fashion industry’s emissions came from upstream activities such as materials production (40%), preparation and processing](https://www.mckinsey.com/~/media/mckinsey/industries/retail/our%20insights/fashion%20on%20climate/fashion-on-climate-full-report.pdf).
+A study of the drivers of emissions show that [40% of the fashion industry’s emissions came from upstream activities such as materials production (40%), being the remaining preparation and processing.]( https://www.mckinsey.com/~/media/mckinsey/industries/retail/our%20insights/fashion%20on%20climate/fashion-on-climate-full-report.pdf).
 That means the in the actual design and production of products are the majority of emissions happening, which could be mitigated cheaply.
 [According to a study from Mckinsey, around 90% of the accelerated abatement can be delivered below a cost of around USD50 per tonne of GHG emissions](https://www.mckinsey.com/~/media/mckinsey/industries/retail/our%20insights/fashion%20on%20climate/fashion-on-climate-full-report.pdf).

-To understand what AI can do for a sustainable clothing industry, let's start by exploring how AI has been mainly used.
+To understand what AI can do for a sustainable clothing industry, let's start by exploring how AI has been mainly used as of now.

 # AI common use cases in the fashion and clothing industry

 A brief review of typical use cases for AI in fashion show that the focus is mainly on sales and profitability growth, while little on the implementation of circular fashion principles.
-With the exeption demand and supply chain optimization algorithms to reduce excess stock and cost of service, there are little known experiences at both industry and academia which goes beyond: dynamic pricing and stoc clearing, product recommendations, automatic designs and trend detection.
+With the exeption demand and supply chain optimization algorithms to reduce excess stock and cost of service, there are few experiences at both industry and academia which goes beyond: dynamic pricing and excess stock clearing, product recommendations to increase conversion, automatic designs and trend detection.

 The following reviews found in medium support such claims:

 * https://medium.datadriveninvestor.com/ai-and-machine-learning-for-fashion-industry-global-trends-benefits-3fe11a17849e
 * https://medium.com/vsinghbisen/how-ai-is-changing-fashion-impact-on-the-industry-with-use-cases-76f20fc5d93f

-On top of that, the employment of data experts hardly compensate for the risk of job losses due to automation, affecting worlwide  [60 million textile workers](https://fashionunited.com/global-fashion-industry-statistics).
+On top of that, the employment of AI professionals will hardly compensate for the job losses due to automation, affecting worlwide  [60 million textile workers](https://fashionunited.com/global-fashion-industry-statistics).
 AI is likely to be used to replace humans in the production process, as [the wall street journal points](https://www.youtube.com/watch?v=OsSDI8wWAyQ).

 But it is that all that AI can offer? job automation and a fashion that is faster, last less and keep polluting the planet at unprecedented rate?
 Probably not.
 We would like to offer ways in which AI could accelerate the implementation of a circular economy in the following dimensions:

 # What AI can do to accelerate a truly circular fashion

+In the following, we provide a long but not exhaustive list of use cases were AI can be used to make the industry more sustainable in all stages of the value creation and use, including the potential role of consumer behaviour change and policy supported by AI.

 *Improving Design and Raw materials selection*

 1) AI can be used to design [long lasting garments](https://www.sciencedirect.com/science/article/pii/S0166361522001750).
-We can use product reviews and lab data to make predictions of the lasting of the products, supporting the creation of those with the large life cycles.
+We can use product reviews and lab data to make predictions of the lasting of the products, supporting the creation of those with the largest life cycles.
-2) AI can be used to create truly [unique articles](https://medium.com/towards-data-science/learning-product-similarity-in-e-commerce-using-a-supervised-approach-525d734afd99): leverage computer vision, material and fit data we can identify unique products and make leaner offering.
+2) AI can be used to create truly [unique articles](https://medium.com/towards-data-science/learning-product-similarity-in-e-commerce-using-a-supervised-approach-525d734afd99): leveraging computer vision, material and fit data we can identify unique products and make a leaner offering that is easy to operate.
-3) AI can identify those [lasting materials](https://www.sciencedirect.com/science/article/pii/S2405844022020229) with proven track record in the industry of functionality, good and durability...to make safe substitutions and use less sustainable options.
-4) Using Value based creation and pricing to create valuable and profitable products (https://www.sciencedirect.com/science/article/pii/S0148296322006531) (https://www.sciencedirect.com/science/article/pii/S0040162522003316)
+3) Instead of taking a profit based approach to design and pricing, we can use perceived value.
+This can support the creation of valuable and profitable products (https://www.sciencedirect.com/science/article/pii/S0148296322006531) (https://www.sciencedirect.com/science/article/pii/S0040162522003316)
 (https://www.sciencedirect.com/science/article/abs/pii/S0959652620357000)
-6) Supporting the creation of designs which are easy to recycle or [decompose naturally](https://www.nature.com/articles/s41570-019-0124-0).
+6) Leverage Reinforcement Learning and other methods to create designs that are easy to recycle or [decompose naturally](https://www.nature.com/articles/s41570-019-0124-0).

 *Eliminating excess stock and waste*